 Nonprofit hostile takeovers can occur anytime factions develop within a nonprofit.
 Sometimes, incumbent board members are removed in favor of new board members with a different policy agenda.
 In other cases, a donor or charismatic leader convinces a majority of the board to take the organization in a drastic new direction.

-Struggles for control of nonprofits are common and are reported in the media from time to time.
-One such case includes the well publicized struggles at the Sierra Club.
-In the Sierra Club dispute, a faction developed that supported an anti-immigration agenda offensive to many of the Sierra Club’s longtime supporters and allies.
-The anti-immigrant faction encouraged its supporters to send in their $25 dues payment so that they could gain the right to vote at the annual meeting.
+Struggles for control of nonprofits are reported in the media from time to time.
+One such case includes the well-publicized struggles at the Sierra Club.
+In the Sierra Club dispute, factions developed among members pushing a combination of an anti-immigration and animal-rights agenda out of step with many of the Sierra Club’s longtime supporters and allies.
+This faction sought to take over the organization and change its philosophy and direction by getting its slate of candidates elected to the board of directors.
+The group encouraged its supporters to send in their $25 dues payment so that they could gain the right to vote at the annual meeting.
 In the end, the incumbents were successful in fending off the takeover attack.
 The Sierra Club case was unusually high profile; however, similar scenarios regularly play out in nonprofit boardrooms across the country.

 Nonprofits that, like the Sierra Club, have multiple voting members are especially vulnerable to hostile takeovers.
 This vulnerability is exacerbated when the membership admission requirements are minimal.

 Protecting The Mission